 We "heal" every time we release a belief or story that doesn't align with truth.
 Love is foundation of truth, so anything you believe that contradicts love is a way that you are keeping yourself in the dark and separated.

-To heal, we must question our beliefs and stories, and be curious about alternative possibilities that could be closer to the truth.
+To heal, we must question the ego's beliefs and stories, and be curious about alternative possibilities and insights that could be closer to the truth.

 1. Physical symptoms are nothing more than messengers and invitations to look deeper.
 Think of a physical symptom you have that is calling for your attention.
 What emotion comes up when you think of it?
 Where else in your life do you feel this emotion?
 If this symptom tied to this emotion could talk, what would it request from you?
 In what ways could you begin soothing this emotion?